top of page

 • Title and Version Information: Clearly state the title of the document and the software version being released.
 Include the release date for reference.

-• Overview: Provide a brief summary of the release, highlighting the most significant changes, new features, and critical bug fixes.
+• Overview: Provide a summary of the release, highlighting the most significant changes, new features, and critical bug fixes.

 • New Features: Describe any new functionalities or features added in the release.
 Explain the benefits and how users can access or use these features.